coaxsoft/arm_python_packages/README.md

 ## Scipy

-Scipy is not now arm64 ready.
+Scipy is not arm64-ready now.
 Read more about the status of Scipy in [issue comment 1](https://github.com/scipy/scipy/issues/13409#issuecomment-902761019).

 What actually works is the pre-build from anaconda.
 [Read here](https://github.com/scipy/scipy/issues/13409#issuecomment-904548388).